 Fort James Beach - Fort James Beach on Antigua’s western shore is one of those beaches that takes your breath away at first sight.
 This beach is as undeveloped as it gets, but there are a few restaurants and bars nearby.
 This beach is ideal for a more tranquil experience.

 Pigeon Point Beach - The secluded Pigeon Point Beach is located in English Harbour on Antigua’s southern tip.
 It takes about 40 minutes to drive from St. John’s (the capital) to this beach.
-Pigeon Point beach is shady, has calm, clear waters, and is ideal for snorkeling.
+Pigeon Point Beach is shady, has calm, clear waters, and is ideal for snorkeling.

 Ffryes Beach - Ffryes Beach can be found on the western coast of Antigua.
 Traveling to this beach from St. John’s will take about 30 minutes.
 Ffryes Beach is on the quiet side but there are a few places to eat and drink in the area.
 (Note: the waters here are a bit rougher than other beaches on the island).